E-scooter public hire trial

 Telephone: 0800 808 5223

 The parking locations are listed below and, for route planning purposes, can be seen on this map.
+We are investigating potential additional parking locations with a view to implementation in late summer 2022, subject to resident feedback.

 We have deliberately designated parking locations on the carriageway.

-Subject to demand and performance, it is likely that the scheme will expand and further parking locations added.
 E-scooters can only be parked in the designated locations, so plan your journey and find the parking place closest to your destination.

 |Barnes||Church Road||Near Castelnau/Rocks Lane|